Asmamaw-Abeba/Student-Management-System-/README.md

 # Student-Management-System-
 # 3yr_Group_3-Python-project
 This repositery contains a student registry python program that is capable of perfroming the following:
-"1.
-Registration ")
+ Registration
- 2. search student based on id number")
- 3. update student name based on id")
- 4. update student CGPA based on id")
- 5. count total students in the system")
- 6. count male and female numbers in the system")
- 7. delete student from the system based on id")
- 8. Top scorer students from each department")
- 9. Top female scorer students from each department")
- 10. search number of students based on gpa or gpa threshold")
- 11. frequency of student names in the file")
+ search student based on id number") update student name based on id") update student CGPA based on id") count total students in the system") count male and female numbers in the system delete student from the system based on id Top scorer students from each department") Top female scorer students from each department") search number of students based on gpa or gpa threshold") frequency of student names in the file")
- 12. Number of students in each department")
+ Number of students in each department")
- 13. Display all students information")
+Display all students information")
- 14. delete all data")
+ delete all data")
   0. Exit\n")
 Small guideline on how to use the program:
 1. Run the program.